chrisknox97/school_district_analysis/README.md

 * **School Summary**

-For our school summary, we had to tabulate the new counts of: "Thomas High School" students in grades 10-12, "Thomas High School" students in grades 10-12 who passed their math test, "Thomas High School" students in grades 10-12 who passed their history test, and "Thomas High School" students in grades 10-12 who passed overall.
+For our school summary, we had to tabulate the new counts of: Thomas High School students in grades 10-12, Thomas High School students in grades 10-12 who passed their math test, Thomas High School students in grades 10-12 who passed their history test, and Thomas High School students in grades 10-12 who passed overall.
 The script to tabulate these new counts in listed below.

     # Calculate The Number of Students in Grades 10-12 at "Thomas High School"